 - With the push of a button, facilitators were able to record the final pitch meetings so participants could view the recording themselves and reflect on the feedback.

 Face-to-face learning will always have an advantage for building deeper relationships among colleagues, especially across multiple offices.
-But the past year has been a pioneering period for virtual learning that has demonstrated its potential as a cost-effective, practical and engaging option in the post-pandemic world.
+But the past 24 months or so have been a pioneering period for virtual learning that has demonstrated its potential as a cost-effective, practical and engaging option in the post-pandemic world.